-- options.
+- a.
+Students who wish to alter the course sequence of their program as laid out in the calendar, or who have withdrawn from or failed a course must see the Student Advisor immediately to discuss program completion options.
 Reregistration cannot occur without permission from the Faculty.
 Students will be competing for available space in nursing courses when returning.
 Students may be required to enrol in a refresher course prior to proceeding in clinical nursing courses in order to protect the public interest. - b.
 Students must follow the required course sequence unless preapproval is given for an alternate sequence.
 Students may not continue in their Nursing program if an alternate course sequence is not approved.
 Students must see the Faculty of Nursing Student Advisor immediately to discuss alternative program sequence and approval. - c.
-Reregistration in Courses A student who does not achieve the minimum grade of C+ in a foundational Nursing course will be permitted a second attempt of the course.
-A student who has been assigned a grade of "W" or "F" in a course may be granted a second registration in this course and must achieve a minimum grade of C+.
-If a student receives a "W" or a grade less than C+ in the second attempt of a course, the student will normally be required to withdraw from the program (see Reregistration in Courses). - 12.
+Reregistration in Courses A student who does not achieve the minimum grade of C+ in a foundational Nursing course will be permitted a second attempt of the course or its equivalent.
+A student who has been assigned a grade of "W" or "F" in a course may be granted a second registration in this course or its equivalent and must achieve a minimum grade of C+.
+If a student receives a "W" or a grade less than C+ in the second attempt of a course or its equivalent, the student will normally be required to withdraw from the program (see Reregistration in Courses). - 10.
 Dean's List: All students who receive first-class standing or degree with distinction and have demonstrated satisfactory clinical practice are placed on the Dean's Honor List for that particular year.